 In my opinion, I feel that Microsoft vision is to “help make small businesses more productive, multinationals more competitive, nonprofits more effective, and governments more efficient.
 They improve healthcare and education outcomes, amplify human ingenuity, and allow people everywhere to reach higher1.”

-Microsoft present its products and services that deliver value to its customers, and wants to connect people together and improve their daily lives.
+Microsoft presents its products and services that deliver value to its customers, and wants to connect people together and improve their daily lives.
 For those organisations and individuals who are tech-savvy, Microsoft wants to make them more productive, effective and efficient.
 For those who are technology illiterate, Microsoft wants to educate them.
 For those located remotely, the technology giant aims to bring these group of people closer than before.
 Through technology, it allows people to access to information, healthcare and education easily.

 The broad strategies themes of Microsoft are: